jacqueminv/poxd/README.markdown

 ### Content Processors

 Content processors are run against all files in the content folder where as the media processors are run against the media folder.
+No content processors have been created yet.

+## Page Context Variables

-These processors allow content pages to define their own context variables that are passed to the entire template hierarchy when the page is processed.
+Pages can define their own context variables that are passed to the entire template hierarchy when the page is processed.
 This is accomplished by using a special tag at the top of the content page(after any extends tags you may have).

     {%hyde
         <Your variables>